JOIN LOGIN JOIN

 GW Threw Away $1M in Product

-Over 200 Forge World Horus Heresy Character “Black Boxes”
+Over 200 Forge World Horus Heresy Character “Black Boxes” Turned out to be Magnus The Red, and The Lion.

 Discount Alert: Latest Cheap Warhammer & Hobby Sales

 While it seems like GW is starting to understand consumers’ issues getting their products, its CEO said they would continue to sell out of everything.
-Either way, they recently mentioned building a new factory to help meet the demand for their miniatures and rulebooks, but it may still be years from happening.
+Either way, Games Workshop recently mentioned building a new factory to help meet the demand for their miniatures and rulebooks, but it may still be years from happening.